caderek/aoctimer/README.md

 ## Preparing your code

-Aoc TIMER is language independent and relies on a simple protocol - in your code mark the start end the end of the measured code by writing to the stdout:
+AoC TIMER is language independent and relies on a simple protocol - in your code mark the start and the end of the measured code by writing to the stdout:

 - `^` - before executing your solution code
 - `$` - after executing your solution code